chazzka/clanekforest/clanek.md

 Figure X shows the first three decisions (`max_depth=3`) of the Isolation Forest algorithm provided a priory *regular* data points in the left bottom corner.
 First, random feature $X$ and a random split point approx. $S  = 16$ are chosen, orphaning most of the observations on the left side.
 In the second step, in the right area, feature *Y* was chosen, splitting the area in two parts.
+Observe, that the split point $S$, is always selectedbetween
 As we can see, the theoretical novelty observations get assigned the same *depth* (the value of 3) as a priory known, regular observations.
 After reaching the stopping criterion, the novelty point remains in the same node with a regular datapoint.
 This is true for any depth up until any chosen *max_depth*.